t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 The binary has to be transferred to the installation system - tip: check what tools are available (ftp/tftp/curl/scp/etc) and just make it available for download.
-Other way would be modification of the installator's initrd (this would make it permanent, useful in case of creating other similar installations) - but I have't considered it worthwhile.
+Other way would be modification of the installator's initrd (this would make it permanent, useful in case of creating other similar installations) - but I haven't considered it worthwhile.

 `nbd-client` copied to the Debian installer system allows finally to setup the block device:
 ```